graphhopper/directions-api/FAQ.md

 The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Route Optimization API and the Geocoding API.
 This entire set is also available for self-hosting.

 The Routing API is based on the [open source GraphHopper](https://github.com/graphhopper/graphhopper/) but as this requires lots of memory for a world wide coverage we make GraphHopper easy and cost effective to use via our Directions API.

+## Can you host a custom GraphHopper version for us?

+Yes, we host GraphHopper in all facets and you'll be able to use route optimization and the Matrix API with your custom GraphHopper version.